 All standard Insights dashboards follow the same format.

 - Title—Name of the dashboard, such as Utilization or Staffing & Capacity.

 - Data Refresh—The amount of time that has passed since the data in the dashboard was last updated.
-A timestamp that displays how fresh the data is.
 Click the Details button at the top of a dashboard to see more details about data refresh times.
-See the Insights Refresh Rate section for more information.
+See the Insights Overview article for more information.

 Tip: To quickly access other articles, you can use the in-app help that is conveniently located on every page within Kantata OX.

 Advanced—This option only appears if you have report edit permissions in classic Insights Access Groups.

 - Open the Advanced Editor—Opens the dashboard in the Advanced Editor, where you can edit the dashboard in a more focused view.

 - Open Report Editor—Opens the report editor in the Advanced Editor, where you can view and edit reports in a more focused view.